-✔️You get more contact requests
+✔️You get more contact requests.

-✔️It's good for your personal brand to be visible
+✔️Visibility is good for your personal brand.

 To get started with LinkedIn SEO I have prepared a few important categories, which I think are particularly relevant when it comes to visibility on LinkedIn.
 Let's get started:

-When it comes to keywords it's important for you to know what you want to rank for.
+When it comes to keywords, it's important for you to know what you want to rank for.

 For example: if you are a salesperson or freelancer aiming to get new clients, make sure you include keywords in your profile that your prospects might be searching for (also consider using hashtags in your profile).

 Your profile should include your company & product name and variations of keywords that are highly relevant to your product or service.

-Make sure you include them as often as you can without doing extensive Keyword stuffing.
-While it may still work today, chances are high that LinkedIn will change the way the search works and you have a disadvantage then.
-Just like in the early days with the Google search.
+Make sure you include them as often as you can without keyword-stuffing.
+While it may still work today, chances are high that LinkedIn will change the way the search works and you'll be at a disadvantage.
+Just like in the early days of the Google search.

 ❌ Avoid sentences like this: "I help CEOs of companies with more than 25 employees to..."